BrendanSia/ms-bank/README.md

 3. Run the application to execute Flyway migration scripts and start the server.
 4. Explore controller and service files for handling HTTP requests and business logic.
 5. Review API interactions within the codebase.

+## Logging Configuration
+Logging in this project is configured using Logback.
+Logs are written to the application.log file by default.
+You can customize the logging configuration in the logback.xml file located in the src/main/resources directory.
+To clear the log file, you can manually delete it or implement custom logic to clear it programmatically.

 ## Contribution